M66B/FairEmail/FAQ.md

 See [here](https://developer.android.com/guide/topics/ui/notifiers/notifications#ManageChannels) for details on notification channels.
 In short: tap on the notification channel name to access the channel settings.

+On Android before Android 8 Oreo you can set the notification sound in the advanced options.

 See [this FAQ](#user-content-faq21) if your device has a notification light.

 <a name="faq29"></a>
 **(29) How can I get new message notifications for other folders?**

-There are only notifications for new messages in the folders of the unified inbox.
-However, you can make any folder part of the unified inbox.
-Just long press the folder, select *Edit properties*, enable *Show in unified inbox* and tap *Save*.
+Just long press the folder, select *Edit properties*, enable *Notify new messages* and tap *Save*.

 <a name="faq30"></a>
 **(30) How can I use the provided quick settings?**